jksemple/JobQueues/README.md

 ## Job queueing

 Jobs are added to a queue (.addJob) as a std::function wrapper around a lambda expression that contains the code to be run.
 If the task is potentially long-running there should be some yield points in it to ensure the Idle task gets some processor cycles otherwise the watchdog timer will be triggered.
 A yield point is most easily included with a call to vTaskDelay(1).
 There is also taskYIELD() but the documentation for this suggests that only tasks of the same or higher priority will get scheduled.
 Let me know if you know more about this than me.
-Any parameters that are to be passed in to the job need to be grouped into a newed struct which is passed as a value capture into the lambda.
-The parameter structure needs to be freed before the lambda exits.
-I don't know why this works and using multiple captured variables not in a struct results in memory leaks or exceptions.
-Let me know if you can explain it.
+Any parameters that are to be passed in to the job need to be grouped into a newed struct or class instance which is passed as a value capture into the lambda.
+The parameter structure needs to be freed before the lambda exits, optionally a class instance can be freed (e.g. if an object is no longer required when the background task has finished).

 ## Function Descriptions